 Sustainable tourism and horseback travel

 "Sustainability"...
 The Goliath of the tourism industry?
 How do we combine international travel with the need for more environmental awareness?
-There are so many different facets to the concept of sustainable travel.
+There are so many different ideas behind the very concept of sustainable travel.
 Spoiler alert: it's a little more complex than just avoiding long, carbon-heavy international flights.
-Here at Equus, this is something that is very dear to us, and we thought that it was high time we brought the matter to a head.
+Here at Equus, this is something that is very important to us, and we thought that it was high time we brought the matter to a head.

 In the meantime I thought I'd list several sustainable travel practices that you, as an Equus Journeys guest, can implement in order to do your bit.
-I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you! (and it can also apply to your non-riding holidays, of course!).
+I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you!
+NB - it can also apply to your non-riding holidays...

 10 good practices for a